Pages

 We hold the family and friends of Jean Templeton in our thoughts and prayers, following her death last Sunday.
 A service to remember and celebrate her life will be held on Friday, April 18th at 2:00 in Howick United Church.
 Visitation will also be held at the church, from 1:00.
 A reception will follow the service.

 We hold the family and friends of Mary Greer in our thoughts and prayers following her death on Thursday.
-Plans are underway for a service in St Paul’s shortly.
+Plans have now been made: there will be visitation on Friday night and the funeral service celebrating Mary’s life will be held Saturday, April 19th at 2pm.

 The Confirmation classes will begin on this Monday and will be held on Monday afternoons 4-5:15pm at the hall in Ormstown.